franzesegiovanni/franka_ros_TUD/README.md

-# ROS integration for Franka Emika research robot
+# Impedance Controller CoR Lab TU Delft for Franka Emika Panda
-# Impedance Controller CoR Lab TU Delft
+This repository is a modification file of the original repository of Franka.
+You can do many things that the original repository does not allow you to do.

 [![Build Status][travis-status]][travis]

 See the [Franka Control Interface (FCI) documentation][fci-docs] for more information.